dustymabe/dustymabe.com/content/post/2020-01-21/post.md

 }
 ```

+Looks like everything is working!

 # Updates!

 So far we've been disabling one of the best features of Fedora CoreOS:
 automatic updates.
 Let's see them in action.

-Let's remove the `zincati` config that is disabling the updates and
+We can do this by removing the `zincati` config that is disabling the
-restart the zincati service:
+updates and restarting the zincati service:

 ```nohighlight
 $ sudo rm /etc/zincati/config.d/90-disable-auto-updates.toml